everurstruly/The-New-York-Times-Wordle-Clone/README.md

-# Wordle - The New York Times Clone
+#  The New York Times Worlde Clone

 Welcome to the **Wordle - The New York Times Clone** project!
 This repository contains a clone of the popular word-guessing game, Wordle, implemented using vanilla JavaScript, HTML, and CSS.